Wigan Administrators Request Meeting With Owner Of Crisis Club - UrduPoint

 Krasner pointed out no club had ever successfully challenged the 12-point penalty for entering administration.

-The administrators met with local MP Lisa Nandy on Tuesday.
-The shadow Foreign Secretary has called for a full inquiry into the circumstances around the administration and has asked the EFL (English Football League) to rescind the points penalty.
+The EFL said the penalty can be appealed if administration "resulted directly from circumstances, other than normal business risks, over which the club could not reasonably be expected to have controlled."
+Local MP Lisa Nandy has called for a full inquiry into the circumstances around the administration and has asked the EFL to rescind the points penalty.

 EFL chairman Rick Parry was secretly recorded by a Wigan fan last week discussing rumours that the sudden administration was linked to a bet on the club to be relegated in the Philippines.